-Services that are covered for you What you must pay when you get these services Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in- network.
-We provide worldwide coverage. \$35 copay for Medicare- covered urgently needed care visits. \$90 copay for Medicare- covered urgently needed care visits outside the U.S. Vision care Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+What you must now when Services that are covered for you What you must pay when you get these services Urgently needed services Urgently needed services are provided to treat a non- emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
+Urgently needed services may be furnished by network providers or by out-of- network providers when network providers are temporarily unavailable or inaccessible. \$35 copay for Medicare- covered urgently needed care visits.
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in- network. \$90 copay for worldwide emergency/urgently needed care visits outside the U.S We provide worldwide coverage. care visits outside the 0.5 🍑 Vision care Medicare-covered services include: Medicare-covered Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
 An eye refraction is the test that involves looking through a device to read letters through differing strengths.
 For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older.
-For people with diabetes, screening for diabetic retinopathy is covered once per year.
-One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of a conventional intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant.
-All eyeglasses and contact lenses, including eye refractions to determine changes in your vision and/or the need for eyeglasses or contact lenses, even if you have a cataract surgery, must be obtained through an Argus vision care provider. \$35 copay for each visit to a specialist, such as an ophthalmologist or optometrist, for Medicare- covered benefits. \$0 copay for Medicare- covered diabetic eye exam performed by a specialist such as an ophthalmologist or optometrist.
+People at high risk of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are age 50 and older and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of a conventional intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant \$15 copay for each visit to a specialist, such as an ophthalmologist or optometrist, for Medicare-covered benefits. \$0 copay for Medicare-covered diabetic eye exam performed by a specialist such as an ophthalmologist or optometrist.
 A referral from your PCP is required for all Medicare-covered visits. \$0 copay for 1 pair of Medicare-covered eyeglasses, which includes frame and plastic lens, or Medicare-covered contact lenses (after each cataract surgery).